ikatkov/rheostat-box/README.md

 <img src="rheostat-3.jpg" width=200>

 I have another box with much shorter (30mm?) walls, and it turned out ok.
 Either the heigh-to-width ratio over the glue strength or the low ambient temperature decreased the glue grip.
 It is around +5C now in the garage.
-The glue spec says to use it at 4.5C and 43C.
+The glue spec says to use it at 4.5C..
+43C.

 My attempt to save time only took more time.
 So I gave up and went with the plan B - 3D printed enclosure.
 Still, I could not resist trying new things, so I made an L-shaped enclosure with a few self-tapping screws this time.
 See CAD files.